Perfect matching modules, dimer partition functions and cluster characters: The Marsh--Scott formula

 taking rational functions in the $x_j$ to rational functions on the $(k,n)$-Grassmannian.
 When $D$ is a $(k,n)$-diagram, this specialisation map restricts to an isomorphism $\clustalg{D}\isoto\CC[\grass{k}{n}]$, yielding Scott's cluster structure \cite{Sco} on $\CC[\grass{k}{n}]$.
 For a more general Postnikov diagram $D$, the specialisation restricts to an isomorphism of $\openclustalg{D}$ with the (homogeneous) coordinate ring of the open positroid variety corresponding to the permutation $\pi_D$ \cite{GL}, yielding the source-labelled cluster structure on this variety.

 The Grassmannian $\grass{k}{n}$ carries a birational automorphism called the Marsh--Scott twist \cite[\S2]{MaSc}, or simply the twist, which we denote by $x\mapsto\twist{x}$.
-By \cite[Prop.~8.10]{MaSc}, if $x$ is a cluster variable in Scott's cluster structure, then $\twist{x}$ is a product of a cluster variable with a monomial in frozen variables; indeed, the twist is even a cluster quasi-automorphism in the sense of Fraser \cite{Fraser}.
+By \cite[Prop.~8.10]{MaSc}, if $x$ is a cluster variable in Scott's cluster structure, then $\twist{x}$ is a product of a cluster variable with a monomial in frozen variables; indeed, the twist is even a quasi-cluster automorphism in the sense of Fraser \cite[Rem.~6.6]{Fraser}.
 Related twist automorphisms exist for open positroid varieties \cite{MuSp}, but in the general case they relate cluster variables in two different cluster algebra structures on the coordinate ring.
+It has been shown recently \cite[Thm.~7.2]{Pre4}, \cite[Thm.~B]{CLSBW} that these more general twist maps are quasi-cluster equivalences between the two relevant cluster structures.

 The Marsh--Scott formula, introduced in \cite{MaSc} for a uniform Postnikov diagram, is a certain dimer partition function which was used in \cite{MaSc} to compute the twisted Pl\"ucker coordinates $\twist{\Pluck{I}}$.
-However, as a formula in the associated cluster algebra, it makes sense for a general $\white$-standardised Postnikov diagram $D$ of type $(k,n)$ and can be written as follows, for any $k$-subset $I\subset\C_1$.
+However, as a formula in the associated cluster algebra, it makes sense for a general $\white$-standardised Postnikov diagram $D$ of type $(k,n)$ and can be written as follows, for any $k$-subset $I\subset\C_1$:

-where $\wt[\white](\mu)$ is as in \eqref{eq:wt-mu} and
+where $\wt[\white](\mu)$ is as in \eqref{eq:wtms-mu} and

 Thus the formula associates to each $k$-subset $I\subset\C_1$ a formal Laurent polynomial in $\CC[\Kgp(\proj{A})]$, or equivalently a Laurent polynomial in the initial cluster variables $x_j:=x^{[P_j]}$ for $j\in Q_0$.
 When $I$ is not in the associated positroid $\posid(D)$, so is the boundary value of no matchings, the formula gives $\MSform[^\white]{I} =0$.
 Note, for comparison, that \eqref{eq:MS1} is written in terms of the quiver~$Q(D)$, whereas \cite{MaSc} writes an equivalent formula in terms of the bipartite graph~$\plabic(D)$.